openvinotoolkit/openvino/src/plugins/intel_cpu/docs/debug_capabilities.md

 They can be activated at runtime and might be used for analyzing issues, getting more context, comparing execution results, etc.

-To have CPU debug capabilities available at runtime, the following CMake option should be used when building the plugin:
+To have CPU debug capabilities available at runtime, use the following CMake option when building the plugin:
 * `ENABLE_DEBUG_CAPS`.
 Default is `OFF`

 The following debug capabilities are available with the latest OpenVINO: